 ‘Earthquake’ Movie Shakes Things Up By Hiring Dustin Lance Black

-If you aren’t sick to death of disaster movies where millions of people die through no fault of their own, then good news!
-Another natural disaster movie is on its way, and a writer has just been hired to make sure those said millions all die in cinematic fashion.
+If you aren't sick to death of disaster movies where millions of people die through no fault of their own, then have we got good news for you!
+Another natural disaster movie is on its way, and a writer has just been hired to make sure millions die in dramatic, and cinematic fashion.

-This is great news for those of us living in California, who live in 24 hour fear of the big one hitting any second now and swallowing us up whole.
-But hey!
-Why not make a movie about the inevitable to get Californians to flock to the theater.
-No word on who they’ve hired to direct or star but we’re pretty sure John Cusack isn’t doing anything.
+This is great news for those of us living in California, who live in 24-hour fear of the big one swallowing us up whole.
+But, hey!
+Why not make a movie about the inevitable to get Californians to flock to the theater?
+No word on who they've hired to direct or star, but we're pretty sure John Cusack isn't doing anything.

 Black is also currently adapting a Dark Horse graphic novel called '3 Story' that he also hopes to direct.